SadeqSoltani/hotel-booking-analysis/README.md

 ## Project Overview

 Hotel cancellations are one of the most damaging and preventable sources of revenue loss in the hospitality industry.
-This project performs a full-stack data analysis of **119,390 bookings** across two Portuguese hotels — a City Hotel and a Resort Hotel — spanning July 2015 to August 2017.
+This project performs a full-stack data analysis of **119,390 bookings** across two Portuguese hotels, a City Hotel and a Resort Hotel spanning July 2015 to August 2017.

 The project moves through five analytical layers:

-- **SQL** — 10 structured business questions answered against a normalized SQLite database
+- **SQL** : 10 structured business questions answered against a normalized SQLite database
-- **ETL & Data Engineering** — raw CSV transformed into a clean 46-column analytical dataset
+- **ETL & Data Engineering** : raw CSV transformed into a clean 46-column analytical dataset
-- **Exploratory Analysis** — statistical profiling, distribution analysis, and correlation mapping
+- **Exploratory Analysis** : statistical profiling, distribution analysis, and correlation mapping
-- **Business Intelligence** — deep-dive analysis across booking timeline, hotel performance, market segments, pricing, geography, and cancellation drivers
+- **Business Intelligence** : deep-dive analysis across booking timeline, hotel performance, market segments, pricing, geography, and cancellation drivers
-- **Machine Learning** — XGBoost cancellation predictor deployed as an interactive Streamlit web application
+- **Machine Learning** : XGBoost cancellation predictor deployed as an interactive Streamlit web application

-The Power BI dashboard serves as the stakeholder communication layer — translating all findings from SQL and Python into an interactive 6-page visual story for hotel management.
+The Power BI dashboard serves as the stakeholder communication layer, translating all findings from SQL and Python into an interactive 6-page visual story for hotel management.

 ---